-The diploma and associate of applied science degree programs in Surgical Technology are accredited by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA), a committee of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The ARC/STSA can be reached by writing to ARC/STSA, 6 W. Dry Creek Circle, Suite 110 Littleton, CO, 80120.
+The Surgical Technology diploma and associate of applied science degree programs are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) under the recommendation of Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) Commission on Accreditation of Allied Health Education Programs (CAAHEP) can be reached by writing: 25400 US Highway 19 North, Suite 158, Clearwater, Florida 33763. (www.caahep.org).